edgedb/easy-edgedb/chapter16/index.md

 ## Two more notes on `index on`

-Another nice thing about `index on` is that it can also be used on expressions that you we make ourselves.
+Another nice thing about `index on` is that it can also be used on expressions that we make ourselves.
 For example, if we always need to query a `City`'s name along with its population, we could index in this way:

 ```sdl
 type City extending Place {